MScBiomedicalInformatics/MSIB32500/lectures/lecture3.md

 In the following exercise, you are going to perform the quality control of two RNA-seq dataset from Illumina’s Human [BodyMap 2.0 project](http://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-513/).
 The sequence data, generated on HiSeq 2000 instruments in 2010, consist of 16 different human tissue types.
 We will use a subset of the data that contains 50bp paired-end reads (PE) from 2 tissues.

-First you need to download the compressed sequence read files (*.fastq.gz) to your working directory on TARBELL cluster using the command **wget or curl**.
+First you need to download the compressed sequence read files (*.fastq.gz) to your working directory on GARDNER cluster using the command **wget or curl**.
 Note that FastQC program accepts both .fastq and fastq.gz file formats.

 ```bash
 cd ~/mscbmi/Ex3